 - Responsibility towards the environment

 - Ecological issues

-- Living Standards: This domain highlights on the comfort brought upon by income, financial security, housing and owning of assets.
+- Living Standards: This domain highlights the comfort brought upon by income, financial security, housing and ownership of assets.

 - Household per capita income